TMinh-20021392/Connect_4/README.md

 In the 1-player mode, you will play against an AI opponent.
 The AI is programmed to make strategic moves based on the current game state.

 ## To Do
-- Implement alternation of order to play in 1-player mode.
+- Implement choice of order to play in 1-player mode.
-- Add "Play again" and "Menu" buttons for better user experience.
+- Add more QoL features.

 ## Credits